-However, there are a number of other consequences your business could face that go beyond the laws of state and federal healthy and safety laws.
-Additional consequences can range from threats to employee and/or patron health to legal cases that could be made against you by individuals or as part of a class action suit.
+However, there are a number of other consequences your business could face that go beyond the laws of state and federal health and safety laws.
+Additional consequences can range from threats to the employee and/or patron health to legal cases that could be made against you by individuals or as part of a class-action suit.

 In today’s blog, we’re going to look closer at each of the consequences and why they should be reason enough for any business owner to remain pest compliant.

 Here’s a simple fact that applies to basically any pest out there – pests carry diseases, and if they get into your business, those diseases could spread throughout your premises.